liberland/docs/blockchain/judiciary/initial_proposal.md

 ### Steps of an Appeal
 1. An Appeal Judge is appointed by the algorithm.
 2. The Appeal Judge examines the appeal points and formulates an Appeal Verdict.
-3. (Optional) A Jury deliberates on the Appeal Verdict, deciding to either adopt or overturn it.
-4. The final Verdict is executed on the Collateral and the Pooled LLM.
+3. The final Verdict is executed on the Collateral and the Pooled LLM.

 ## Functionality: Advisory Opinion
 If a party wishes to obtain the Court's opinion on a particular legal, technical or factual matter, even in the absence of a dispute, the system will offer two types of Advisory Opinions: